RDMJeanne/FolderStructure/PhD/05_Thesis/G_Thesis_README.md

 - Seek regular and frequent **feedback** from your supervisors.

 ### The Writing Process
-There are books and tips available on how to keep a thesis project manageable and how to write it (well), we strongly recommend you consult at least one of those, see below.
+There are books and tips available on how to keep a thesis project manageable and how to write it (well), we strongly recommend you consult at least one of those, see examples below.
 Learn from other successful theses in your field.

 ## Further Reading